Macuyiko/blog/content/2014/2014_10_this-is-what-the-chinese-cloud-looks-like.md

 [2]: I've noticed this myself when trying to find standard notation for terms which are generally accepted in English research literature, such as "recall and precision".
 The New York times also has two great articles [here (older)](http://www.nytimes.com/2011/03/22/world/asia/22china.html?pagewanted=all) and [here](http://www.nytimes.com/2014/09/22/business/international/china-clamps-down-on-web-pinching-companies-like-google.html) on the subject (the latter article is a great read and better expands on some points I'm making here).
 To quote:

 > "I know some foreign scientists are studying the rings of ancient trees to learn about the climate, for example, but I can't find their work using Baidu," Ms. Jin said.
-"When in China, I'm almost never able to access Google Scholar, so Iâ€™m left badly informed of the latest findings."
+"When in China, I'm almost never able to access Google Scholar, so I'm left badly informed of the latest findings."

-[3]: I really like the hanzi ç›˜ to indicate a disk.
+[3]: I really like the hanzi 盘 to indicate a disk.
 The character is a pretty old-fashioned one to indicate a dish, plate, or even a washbasin.
-It is used in ç¡¬ç›˜ to indicate hard drive.
-Sometimes, ç¡¬ç¢Ÿ is used as well (the latter also meaning dish, plate).
+It is used in 硬盘 to indicate hard drive.